Breast Augmentation NYC | Breast Implants Manhattan – Dr. Shridharani

 Also referred to as augmentation mammoplasty, breast augmentation is a procedure that increases the size of the breasts using either silicone or saline implants.
 Dr Shridharani is also able to utilize fat transfer, or using the patient’s own fat, to perform the surgery.

 During your initial consultation, Dr. Shridharani will discuss with you your goals concerning your ideal breast size and shape in order to recommend which type of implant is best suited for you.
 When it is time for surgery, Dr. Shridharani measures the breasts of the patient with an inflatable implant sizer in order to precisely determine the implant size for the patient.
 If asymmetry is an issue, implant sizes may vary for each breast.

 Watch Dr. Shridharani Perform a “No Touch” Breast Augmentation

 Types of Breast Implants: Silicone Gel vs. Saline

-Saline breast implants: The other most commonly used type of breast augmentation implant, saline implants are filled with sterile saline (salt water).
+Saline breast implants: The other most commonly used type of breast augmentation implant, saline implants are filled with sterile saline (saltwater).
 If the implant pops or ruptures, the saline would be absorbed and expelled naturally from the body.
-This type of implant provides uniform shape and are FDA-approved for women 18 years of age or older.
+This type of implant provides a uniform shape and are FDA-approved for women 18 years of age or older.